hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-swift-cluster.md

 #Monitor Swift Cluster

-HP Helion OpenStack&reg; allows you to monitor swift cluster in any of the followings ways:
+HP Helion OpenStack&reg; allows you to monitor Swift cluster in any of the followings ways:

 * [Monitor Disk Usage]( /helion/openstack/ga/services/object/swift/Monitor-disk/)